layline-io/layline-doc/docs/03-assets/formats/04-asset-format-generic.md

 **Example:**
 This example works for the example data above.
-At first we detect and parse the Header columns, and following this then all Detail records.
+At first, we detect and parse the Header columns, and following this then all Detail records.

 ```
 ...